demirciAhmet/periodiCpp/README.md

 # Introduction

 PeriodiCpp is a comprehensive periodic table application with several features: A user-friendly interface allows you to interact with the periodic table by clicking to the element form the periodic table or just by searching it from search bar.
-The integrated quizzes help you to learn the periodic table. "periodiCpp" has two interesting quiz modes: "Level Mode" and "Challenge Mode" where users can test their knowledge against the clock, earn points and do their best.
+The integrated quizzes help you to learn the periodic table. "periodiCpp" has two interesting quiz modes: "Level Mode" and "Challenge Mode" where users can test their knowledge with built-in levels or against the clock, earn points and do their best.

 # Updates After the Presentation: